MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

   - ignite-2024
 ms.date: 11/15/2023
 ms.search.form: Eventstreams Tutorials
-#CustomerIntent: As a developer, I want to stream real-time events from my app to a Microsoft Fabric KQL database by using Fabric eventstreams, and then build reports for business users.
+#CustomerIntent: As a developer, I want to stream real-time events from my app to a Microsoft Fabric KQL database by using Fabric event streams, and then build reports for business users.
 ---

 # Stream real-time events from a custom app to a Microsoft Fabric KQL database

-In this tutorial, you learn how to use the Microsoft Fabric eventstreams feature to stream real-time events from your custom application into a KQL database.
+In this tutorial, you learn how to use the Microsoft Fabric event streams feature to stream real-time events from your custom application into a KQL database.
 You also discover how to create a near-real-time Power BI report to effectively monitor your business data.

 In this tutorial, you learn how to: